yanich/BTBot/README.md

 A behavior tree library for automating Minecraft written in Scala.

 This depends on Kunii's McBot framework for Minecraft 1.5.2, which modifies the Minecraft, GuiIngame, GuiIngameMenu, and MovementInputFromOptions classes.
 It also relies on some non-essential modifications to McBot that I do not yet have permission to distribute.
+When I correct this, I'll add instructions for installation.

+Demos

+There is a video at http://www.youtube.com/watch?v=FMOrRrctQkM of a simple behavior tree used to fight some spiders.
+The bot shown in the video is defined in forge/mcp/src/minecraft/com/kunii/mcbot/bots/BTHuntAndPickup.scala.

 Credits